How to End an Email: 43 Ways to Sign Off on an Email (2024)

 Why to Avoid: “Peace” carries cultural and informal connotations that may not match the professionalism expected in business communications, potentially leading recipients to view the sender as unprofessional or too casual.

 Author’s Tip: It’s best to match the formality of your sign-off with the context of your email.
 When you’re aiming for a professional tone, opt for more universally accepted closings like “Best regards” or “Sincerely.”
-Save “Peace” for personal exchanges where informality is established and welcomed.
+Save “Peace” for personal exchanges where unprofessional closings are established and welcomed.

 Yours